lindleyw/autonav/readme.txt

    * tr elements: subpages-row
    * td elements: subpages-cell
    * p elements inside each td: subpages-text
+   * Excerpt text: subpages-excerpt

+The 'subpages' prefix may be overridden by the 'class' parameter or on the administration screen.

 = I updated the plugin, but the new parameters are not recognized. =